Marshals & Ushers for Commencement Weekend Activities

-- Serve as a conduit of information to/from the senior class regarding all senior class events.2013
+- Serve as a conduit of information to/from the senior class regarding all senior class events.

-The 2013 Commencement Committee is asking for your input on which juniors you feel would best serve as the 2014 Student Commencement Committee, and have an integral role in the 2013 ceremony.
+The 2013 Commencement Committee will be asking for input on which juniors students feel would best serve as the 2015 Student Commencement Committee, and have an integral role in the 2014 ceremony.
 To assist you in recommending your peers who will best carry out the responsibilities associated with these positions, we have outlined the expectations below:

 The Student Commencement Committee serves as the student voice on commencement related initiatives.
 Being nominated to this role should be an honor.
 The Commencement Student Committee work is supported by the Office of the President, and therefore has expectations of responsibility.
 Below is a list of key responsibilities someone elected to this position would be expected to fulfill: